There’s one thing that will always be central to the University: its commitment to lifelong learning for its students and alumni.

 "Being back gives me a chance to ask what did I achieve, and what do I still want to achieve?,” said Simon, who traveled from North Carolina to be there.
 “I think the discussion about reconfiguring how students can use Asian studies as a way to build a career, is an area we can use more involvement from alumni.
 We constantly have to be on the lookout for new ways to promote these kinds of things.”

-He is currently a Visiting Professor at the Asian Pacific Studies Institute at Duke University, a non-resident fellow at the Quincy Institute for Responsible Aircraft and has been a senior advisor on China and global affairs at several U.S. universities.
+He is currently a Visiting Professor at the Asian Pacific Studies Institute at Duke University, a non-resident fellow at the Quincy Institute for Responsible Statecraft and has been a senior advisor on China and global affairs at several U.S. universities.

 Later in the day, Arthur Pfister ’87 (English), a renowned poet, fiction writer, and spoken word artist better known as Professor Arturo, led an event titled: “From the Crescent City to the Hudson Valley: A Literary Journey with Arthur Pfister ’87.”
 During his time at New Paltz, he served as Editor-in-Chief of the FAHARI newspaper, showcasing his passion for writing and social justice, and was in the EOP program.
 The event was augmented with vibrant New Orleans beads, immersing attendees in the city's festive spirit.